 Patient population

 Twenty patients were included in this study (Table 1).
 Median age at diagnosis was 54 years (IQR: 47- 58 years).
 Most patients were diagnosed with hormone receptor (HR)-positive/HER2-negative breast cancer (11/20, 55%), while 25% and 20% had HER2-positive and triple-negative disease, respectively.
-Median tumor size was 3.6 cm (interquartile range, 2.9-4.6 cm), with 70% (n=14) of patients having T2 tumors.
+Median tumor size was 3.6 cm (interquartile range [IQR], 2.9-4.6 cm), with 70% (n=14) of patients having T2 tumors.
 All patients had clinical node-positive disease at baseline (cN1, 80%; cN2, 10%; cN3, 10%).
 All patients received standard-of-care anthracycline- and taxane-based NST, with dose-dense adriamycin plus cyclophosphamide followed by paclitaxel as the most used regimen (65%).
 Patients with HER2-positive disease received anti-HER2 therapy (trastuzumab +/- pertuzumab) as per clinical guidelines.
 At surgery, 30% (6/20) of patients achieved pCR (Table 2).
 After a median follow-up of 89 months (range 18-105 months), 5 patients (25%) experienced distant relapse.

 Cell-free DNA (cfDNA) assessment during NST

-To evaluate changes in total cfDNA throughout the course of NST, plasma samples were collected at three timepoints (baseline, on-treatment and post-treatment; Figures 1A-1B).
+To evaluate changes in total cfDNA throughout the course of NST, plasma samples were collected at three timepoints (baseline, on-treatment and post-treatment, see Methods; Figures 1A-1B).
 For one patient, post-treatment cfDNA collection was not available.
-Baseline cfDNA concentration was higher in tumors ≥3 cm compared to smaller tumors (p=0.4), with no differences observed by histological grade and receptor status (Supplementary Figure S1).
+Baseline cfDNA concentration was numerically higher in patients with tumors ≥3 cm compared to smaller tumors (p=0.49), though this did not reach statistical significance.
+No statistically significant differences in baseline cfDNA concentration were observed by histological grade and receptor status (Supplementary Figure S1).
 Longitudinal analysis of blood samples revealed an increment of cfDNA concentration during NST, with both on-NST and post-NST levels significantly higher as compared to baseline (p<0.001 for both; Figure 1C), likely reflecting therapy-induced lysis of tumor cells.
-No differences in cfDNA concentrations, either assessed at on or post-NST, were found when comparing clinical and pathological features (Supplementary Figures S2 and S3).
-Notably, post-NST cfDNA concentrations were statistically significantly lower in patients who achieved pCR compared to those who did not (p=0.048; Figure 1D), supporting the hypothesis that elevated post-NST cfDNA levels could be indicative of the presence of residual circulating tumor cells.
+No differences in cfDNA concentrations, either assessed at on or post-NST, were found when comparing clinical and pathological features with the exception of a negative association between post-NST cfDNA concentration and age at diagnosis (Supplementary Figures S2 and S3).
+Notably, post-NST cfDNA concentrations were statistically significantly lower in patients who achieved pCR compared to those who did not (p=0.048; Figure 1D).

 Circulating tumor DNA (ctDNA) assessment by targeted sequencing and patient-specific ddPCR